 Here’s the Truth About Cannabis for ADHD

-Attention deficit/hyperactivity disorder (ADHD) is currently estimated to affect 5% of children and 3% of the adult population.
-The affected individuals display inappropriately high levels of inattention, hyperactivity and impulsivity that are commonly accompanied by emotional lability and psychiatric disturbances.
-Pharmacological treatment of ADHD is currently accomplished with amphetamines, specifically drugs such as Attentin® and Adderall®.
+Estimates say that attention deficit/hyperactivity disorder (ADHD) currently affects five percent of children and three percent of the adult population.
+The affected individuals display inappropriately high levels of inattention, hyperactivity and impulsivity that often accompany emotional instability and psychiatric disturbances.
+Good thing scientists are studying cannabis as a possible ADHD medication.

 The pharmacological treatment of ADHD is through using amphetamines, specifically drugs such as Attentin® and Adderall®.
 So if stimulants are currently in use treatment wise where does cannabis fit in?
 In ADHD, there is a disturbance to transmission of neurotransmitters such as dopamine and norepinephrine.
 There is also a disturbance too the mechanism of action of the abovementioned drugs.
 This occurs by either inhibiting reuptake of the neurotransmitters or directly affecting their release.
 Higher doses of the drug can cause euphoria and as such, are potentially dangerous substrates for misuse and addiction.